-- 1. Written Complaint and Recommendations or Appeal.
-The written complaint and recommendations or the written appeal shall be delivered to the chair of the Committee, with a copy to the other party. - 2.
-Response to Complaint and Recommendations or Appeal.
-The person responding to the complaint and recommendations or the appeal may deliver his/her response to the chair of the Academic Appeals Committee, with a copy to the other party, no later than five (5) business days after receipt of the complaint and recommendations. - 3.
-Makeup of the Committee.
+1. Written Complaint and Recommendations or Appeal.
+The written complaint and recommendations or the written appeal shall be delivered to the chair of the Committee, with a copy to the other party.

+2. Response to Complaint and Recommendations or Appeal.
+The person responding to the complaint and recommendations or the appeal may deliver his/her response to the chair of the Academic Appeals Committee, with a copy to the other party, no later than five (5) business days after receipt of the complaint and recommendations.

+3. Makeup of the Committee.
 The dean of each college shall ensure that an Academic Appeals Committee is constituted according to college procedures, subject to the following parameters.
 Two faculty members shall come from the college.
 The Personnel and Elections Committee of the Academic Senate shall appoint one faculty member from outside the college.
 The faculty members shall be appointed to the Committee for staggered three-year terms.
 The dean shall appoint two undergraduate student members and two graduate student members who are either from the relevant Student Advisory Committee or listed as a major within the college.
-Undergraduate student and graduate student members will be appointed for staggered two-year terms(9).
-No more than one faculty member and two Committee members in total may come from the same department in a multi-department college.
+Undergraduate student and graduate student members in total may come from the same department in a multi-department college.
 The members of the Committee who shall hear the case are the three faculty members and the two students from the peer group of the student accused of academic misconduct (i.e., undergraduates or graduates).
 The dean shall designate one of the faculty members to serve as chair of the Committee.
 The Committee shall establish internal procedures consistent with the Student Code.

-- 4. Conflicts of Interest.
+4. Conflicts of Interest.
 Upon written request of one of the parties or Committee members, the dean may excuse any member of the Committee if the dean determines that the member has a conflict of interest.
-The dean shall select an appropriate replacement for the excused member (i.e., student or faculty member). - 5.
-Scheduling Hearings Before the Committees.
-When a complaint and recommendations or an appeal, together with a response, are filed in a timely manner, the Committee chair shall schedule a hearing date if: - a.
-The documents raise material issues of disputed fact; - b.
-The Committee chair determines that a hearing is necessary or otherwise desirable to aid in the resolution of the issues; or - c.
+The dean shall select an appropriate replacement for the excused member (i.e., student or faculty member).

+5. Scheduling Hearings Before the Committees.
+When a complaint and recommendations or an appeal, together with a response, are filed in a timely manner, the Committee chair shall schedule a hearing date if:

+b.
+The Committee chair determines that a hearing is necessary or otherwise desirable to aid in the resolution of the issues; or c.
 The possible sanctions against the student may include dismissal from the University, dismissal from a program, suspension from either for longer than ten (10) business days, or revocation of the student's degree or certificate.